Negative Inventory in Apparel: 8 Specific Causes and How to Fix Each

 Structural fix: transit-aware inventory states across all systems, with clear ownership of in-transit stock.

-6. Picking adjustments without proper write-back
+6. Why do picking adjustments without proper write-back leave counts negative?

 A picker discovers that the system count was wrong (the bin held fewer units than the system said).
 They pick what they can find, the order ships short, but the system count is reduced by the full ordered quantity.
 The count goes negative because the actual physical reduction was less than the system reduction.

 Workflow fix: scan-based picking with explicit pick-vs-system-count reconciliation.
-When the picker finds fewer units than expected, the difference is recorded as a discrepancy and triggers cycle count.
+When the picker finds fewer units than expected, the difference is recorded as a discrepancy and triggers a cycle count.

 Structural fix: picking workflow that surfaces count mismatches before completion, with adjustment logic that updates the system to match physical reality.

 Race conditions, duplicate processing, or logic errors in the inventory system itself can produce negative counts under high concurrent activity.
-A common pattern is a duplicate order processing where the inventory reduction is applied twice but the order is only fulfilled once.
+A common pattern is duplicate order processing where the inventory reduction is applied twice but the order is only fulfilled once.

 Workflow fix: monitoring for duplicate transactions, idempotency keys on inventory operations, and reconciliation alerts when negative counts appear.